 As a Catholic School we provide a learning environment, which affirms all aspects of education and presents a Catholic perspective of life centred on Jesus Christ who provides us with a model for living by his word, teachings and life.

 Catholic schools were founded to proclaim Jesus’ message of God’s love for all.
 Our Catholic faith calls us to embrace the contemporary world with a Catholic imagination, and a particular hope-filled view of the human person and all of creation.
 Catholic educators invite students to make sense of their world and their lives within a faith community that is faithful to the mission of Jesus

-Throughout the year, students are invited to engage in four themes:
+Throughout the year, learners are invited to engage in four themes:

 - Praying and Reaching Out

-Our Religious Education (RE) program is fundamental to all that is taught and learnt at St James the Apostle.
-It is devised from Catholic Education Melbourne’s Religious Education Curriculum Framework and supported by the To Know, Worship and Love texts published by the Archdiocese of Melbourne.
+Our Religious Education (RE) program is fundamental to all that is taught and learnt at St James the Apostle School.
+It is devised from Melbourne Archdiocese Catholic Schools’ Religious Education Curriculum Framework and supported by the To Know, Worship and Love texts published by the Archdiocese of Melbourne.

-The RE program is based on the doctrine of the Catholic Church and builds on the faith and spiritual experiences of students.
-All students are invited to contribute to dialogue about their knowledge and be confident in posing questions to deepen their understanding of the Catholic faith.
+The RE program is based on the doctrine of the Catholic Church and builds on the faith and spiritual experiences of learners.
+All members of the learning community are invited to contribute to dialogue about their knowledge and be confident in posing questions to deepen their understanding of the Catholic faith.

-In journeying with us, students are taught about the three sacraments of initiation that take place during the primary school years and are invited to be people of service through:
+In journeying with us, learners are taught about the three sacraments of initiation that take place during the primary school years and are invited to be people of service through:

 - Developing an action for Caritas Australia’s Project Compassion;